cory-weller/BIOL4585_projects/README.md

-# Group Data Interpretation Project
+# Data Interpretation Project

 ## Overview

 First, you will select a published data set that you find interesting.
 Using that data, you will create three plots to address different questions related to the data.
 You will 'present' your work via a GitHub repository that contains your code, describes the questions you sought to answer, and shows the plots & your interpretations. **Each person at a table should use a different data set**, though it is fine to assist each other with technical/coding issues.

+You will have this week and the next to work on and polish your project

 ## Example Data Sets